starkware-libs/starknet-staking/workspace/apps/staking/docs/spec.md

 Only the staker address for which the operation is requested for.
 #### logic <!-- omit from toc -->
 1. Set unstake time.
+2. Remove staker own and delegated balance from the total stake.

 ### unstake_action
 ```rust